gmac/graphql-stitching-ruby/README.md

 directive @stitch(key: String!) repeatable on FIELD_DEFINITION
 ```

-This directive is applied to root queries where a merged type may be accessed in each location, and a `key` argument specifies a field needed from other locations to be used as a query argument.
+This directive (or [static configuration](#sdl-based-schemas)) is applied to root queries where a merged type may be accessed in each location, and a `key` argument specifies a field needed from other locations to be used as a query argument.

 ```ruby
 products_schema = <<~GRAPHQL